awwright/http-progress/draft-wright-http-patch-byterange.md

 Although the Content-Range header cannot be used in requests directly, it may be used in conjunction with the PATCH method {{RFC5789}} and a media type that specifies a subset of bytes in a document, at a particular offset.
 This document re-uses the `multipart/byteranges` media type, and defines the `message/byterange` media type, for this purpose.

 Servers SHOULD NOT accept requests that begin writing after the end of the file.
 This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
 For example, writing at byte 601 of a file where bytes 0-599 are defined; this would leave byte 600 undefined.

-Servers that do support these writes MUST initialize unwritten regions to not disclose contents of prior writes (for example, NUL).
-Better sparse file behavior may be defined in the future.
+Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of prior writes.
+This is equivalent to another client or the server writing out any regions that haven't been written by the client; future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.

-Servers MUST read a Content-Range field that unambiguously indicates the parts of the document to write to, and produce a 422 or 400 error if none, or more than one, is found.
-If no specific byte range is detected, this means the client may be using a yet-undefined mechanism to define the byte range.
+Servers MUST read a Content-Range field from the patch document that completely indicates the parts of the target resource to write to, and produce a 422 or 400 error if none is found.
+(This would mean the client may be using a yet-undefined mechanism to specify the target range.)

 Currently, the only defined range unit is "bytes", however this may be other, yet-to-be-defined values.